sljssims/Pewlett-Hackard-Analysis/README.md

 ![Mentorship Eligibility](https://user-images.githubusercontent.com/87907584/136862475-550713be-31f9-42b2-b1f5-99613c38f0a8.PNG)

-## How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+## How many roles will need to be filled to make an impact?

-## Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+## Are there enough qualified, retirement-ready employees to mentor the next generation of Pewlett Hackard employees?

 ## What are two additional queries or tables we could perform to provide more insight?